-This is something we will be looking at in our interactive workshop in Week 10.
-Once you understand how this can happen, you will then have a good understanding of how accounting is based on accrual accounting and exactly what this means.
+This is something we will look at in class.
+Once you understand how this can happen, you will have a good understanding of how accounting is based on accrual accounting and exactly what this means.

-Many people are engaging well with some of the illustrations of the key concepts and are also expressing their opinions and responses, supported with their own prior knowledge and previous experience:
+Many people are engaging well with some of the illustrations of the key concepts, expressing their opinions and responses supported with their prior knowledge and previous experience:

 “One thing that stood out to me … was the story about Dixon Street in New Zealand.
-At first I was amused by what had happened because it is a classic mix up but then it really made me think about how people could finalise the decision without actually visiting Wellington… this is actually a big problem that is seen across a number of different organisations.
-I have personally experienced this myself in a job I used to have where the ‘big boss’ made many decisions for the shop but rarely made a visit to react to problems first hand.
+At first I was amused by what had happened because it is a classic mix up but then it really made me think about how people could finalise the decision without actually visiting Wellington… I have personally experienced this myself in a job I used to have where the ‘big boss’ made many decisions for the shop but rarely made a visit to react to problems first hand.
 Amongst the staff the disagreement from this decision would always cause dramas and upsets and it just goes to prove that sometimes decisions need a second opinion from the workers further down the chain.”

 “Overall I am gradually getting use to the author’s style of writing and taking more and more in after each chapter.
 Personally I hate reading, so I am glad that this task forces me to stop and think about how the topic makes me feel.
 I am also using this method in other classes to really understand what the textbooks are saying.”

 Budgets: Help or hinder?